yefuzhang/beam_tracing_method/README.md

 # beam_tracing_method Toolkit for AR Waveguides
-This code was developed by Yefu Zhang (yefuzhang@ucf.edu) and Yuqiang Ding (yuqiang.ding@ucf.edu) under the supervision of Prof. Shin‑Tson Wu (swu@creol.ucf.edu).
+This code was developed by Yefu Zhang and Yuqiang Ding under the supervision of Prof. Shin‑Tson Wu .

-This repository accompanies our paper on **Optimizing the uniformity and efficiency of AR waveguide displays with an open-source beam tracing method**.
+This repository accompanies our paper on **Optimizing the uniformity and efficiency of AR waveguide displays with an open-source beam tracing method** (https://doi.org/10.1364/OE.570463).
 It contains four core scripts:

 | Script                   | Purpose                                                                                                                             |
 | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- |